alex81131/42-Cursus/Net_Practice/README.md

 10.0.0.0 - 10.255.255.255     (16,777,216 IP addresses)
 ```

 **1.** The **next hop** of the internet is already entered, and matches the IP address of the _Interface R2_.
-Therefore we only need to bother with the destination of the internet.
+Therefore we only need to fix with the destination of the internet.
 <br>
 <br>
 The internet must send its packets to _Client A_.
 To do so, the internet's **destination must match the network address** of _Client A_.
 Let's find the network address of _Client A_: